gopisaba/test-release/README.md

 This Repository to test the ChangeLog and semver.
 This is going to be a fix commit
 BREAKING CHANGE in commit message
+Making this change to see vscode GH PR and Issues work.

 ## Installation